Gerald Washington (boxer): Washington vs. Miller

-On June 27, it was announced that Washington would fight unbeaten heavyweight contender Jarrell Miller (18-0-1, 16 KOs) on the undercard of Garcia-Broner at the Barclays Center in New York on July 29, 2017 in a 10-round bout.
+On June 27, it was announced that Washington would fight unbeaten heavyweight contender Jarrell Miller (18–0–1, 16 KOs) on the undercard of Garcia-Broner at the Barclays Center in New York on July 29, 2017 in a 10-round bout.
 Miller weighed in a career high 298.8 pounds and Washington weighed 248 pounds, 9 pounds heavier than when he challenged Wilder for the WBC title in February 2017.
 After the weigh in, the face off was tense as Miller trash-talking to Washington, who never did any trash-talking back.
 Miller then threw his promotional cap towards Washington as the face off was broken up.
 Miller broke down Washington over 8 rounds eventually forcing the corner and referee stopping the fight.
 Washington had a good opening round, but Miller took control landing power shots and causing heavy punishment.
 By the end of the fight, both fighters looked tired.
 Washington suffered his second consecutive stoppage loss and Miller fought for the first time in 11 months.
 Stephen Espinoza, Showtime Sports general manager praised Miller and said he could soon feature on 'Showtime Championship Boxing' soon.
 Miller had a $70,000 purse for the win, while Washington earned $50,000.

 After 11 months out, Washington returned to the ring on a Sunday edition of PBC on Fox Sports 1 on June 10, 2018.
-His opponent was 32 year old John Wesley Nofire (20-1, 16 KOs).
+His opponent was 32 year old John Wesley Nofire (20–1, 16 KOs).
 His only loss came to veteran journeyman Joey Abell in 2016.
 The fight took place at the Pioneer Event Center in Lancaster, California.
 The 10-round bout was mostly back and forth.
 Washington started off fast, landing big shots and applying pressure on Nofire.
 In round 3, Nofire landed some hard shots on Washington, however he recovered and took over, landing his own big shots.
 Nofire slowed down after landing his big shots.
 Washington remained in control for most of the fight.
 The three judges scored the bout 98–91, 97–92, and 97–92 in favor of Washington, giving him the much needed win and snapping his 2-fight losing streak.

 Washington vs. Kownacki

-On November 13, 2018 it was announced that Washington, who was at the time negotiating a possible fight with British heavyweight Joe Joyce, would fight on January 26, 2019 at the Barclays Center in New York against Polish-born, Brooklyn-based Adam Kownacki (18-0, 14 KOs).
+On November 13, 2018 it was announced that Washington, who was at the time negotiating a possible fight with British heavyweight Joe Joyce, would fight on January 26, 2019 at the Barclays Center in New York against Polish-born, Brooklyn-based Adam Kownacki (18–0, 14 KOs).
 The fight would air live on FOX, as part of their new long term deal with PBC, on the undercard of Keith Thurman vs. Josesito Lopez.
+Washington lost by TKO in the second round.